bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 to counteract its effect.
 This point is said to have low leverage and influence.
 The upper right hand point is outside of the range of X values and Y values, but conforms nicely to the regression relationship.
-This point has  It will also have little effect on the fitted model.
+It will also have little effect on the fitted model.
 It has high leverage, but chooses not to extert it, and thus has low influence.
 The lower left hand point is outside of the range of X values, but not the Y values.
 However, it does not conform to the